vellankikoti/testcontainers-db-message-brokers/message_brokers/kafka_example/README.md

 ---

 ## **Conftest.py**
-The `conftest.py` file is used to define fixtures that can be shared across multiple test files in your examples.
+The `conftest.py` file is used to define fixtures that can be shared across multiple test files.
 It typically contains setup code for Testcontainers, allowing you to initialize and manage Kafka container instances for testing purposes.
-This helps to avoid code duplication and keeps your test files clean and focused on the actual test logic.

-For example, in your Testcontainers setup, `conftest.py` might include a fixture that starts a Kafka container, which can then be used in various test cases across different example files.

 ---